gregsenterprises/WASPscan/README.md

 File Formats
 ------------
-The two file formats used are *fits* and *tbl*. waspconvert only uses the tbl format, so if you have fits files those can be converted with:
+The two file formats used are *fits* and *tbl*. waspscan only uses the tbl format, so if you have fits files those can be converted with:

     fits2tbl [fits filename] > [table filename]